usync-farmtech/home_assistant_frontend/gallery/src/pages/brand/logo.markdown

 Special variants are created for specific contexts.

-Use the tiny variants when the logomark is used in a very small space (16x16 dp), for example, the favicon of the Home Assistant website, a notification on Android, or the menubar of macOS.
+Use the tiny variants when the logomark is used in a very small space (16x16 dp), for example, the favicon of the Usync Assistant website, a notification on Android, or the menubar of macOS.